DhyanMPatel/Js-Vnnovate/JavaScript/14_Document/Node_Properties.md

     alert(div.outerHTML); // <div id="elem">Hello <b>World</b></div> (**)
   </script>
   ```

+# nodeValue/data: text node content

+- the `innerHTML` property is limited to elements.
+- but there is more nodes, to get their values we use `nodeValue`/`data`.

 - The `textContent` provides access to the text inside the element: only text, minus all `<tags>`.